Serial Pony Rapist Allegedly Caught With His Pants Down in Delaware Police Sting

 New Castle County Police officers never suspected how sordid their investigation would become.

-On Thursday they charged Michael Riego, 31, of Hartly, Kent County, with two counts of felony bestiality and two counts of felony burglary in connection with the suspected serial rape of ponies dating back to September 2019.
+On Thursday they charged Michael Riego, 31, of Hartly in Kent County, with two counts of felony bestiality and two counts of felony burglary in connection with the suspected serial rape of ponies dating back to September 2019.
 He is in jail pending $12,000 bail.

 Authorities weren’t quite sure what to think when they first received reports about ponies and horses with injuries to their back legs at the New Castle County Carousel Park and Equestrian Center last fall.
 Some of the older horses exhibited clear discomfort and trouble walking related to circulatory issues from the tight leg restraints.
-Several of the smaller ponies used to give riding lessons were found with cords still tied above their back hoofs.
+Several of the smaller ponies, who are used to give riding lessons, were found with cords still tied above their back hooves.

 Workers at the equestrian center took part in a video in February, asking for any help in cracking the case.
-The park director Mary Devine said that workers who discovered the first injured horse, a lesson pony named Sierra, “found it very disturbing” when they found her.
+Park director Mary Devine said that workers who discovered the first injured horse, a lesson pony named Sierra, “found it very disturbing” when they found her.

 “The staff went over and they examined her and upon further evaluation, they discovered that she had cords tied around both fetlocks of her back legs,” Devine says in the video, referring to the hoof joints.
 “This is very, very upsetting that somebody would intentionally cause harm to any of our animals.”